 Proprietary Models

-Analyzing Shifts in Global Capital Flows and Economic Confidence
+Analyzing Shifts in Global Capital Flows & Economic Confidence

 The Economic Confidence Model (ECM) tracks global capital flows and concentration over time for a macro, cyclical view of the shifts in investment confidence.